 The D'Hondt method would be used to allocate the additional members amongst the parties, and this method would be applied once for each of the twelve regions.
 This method is the same one that is used for elections for the London Assembly, the Scottish Parliament and the Welsh Parliament.
 It's really just a way to ensure that the additional members are allocated to the parties as consistently as possible with what the voters want.
-Typically, there would not be a perfect match between what the voters want and what they get, due to what's called the electoral/effective/hidden/informal threshold, but the two would be more-or-less aligned.
+Typically, there would not be a perfect match between what the voters want and what they get, due to what's called the electoral/effective/hidden/informal threshold, but the two would be more-or-less the same.

 Right, so that determines, for each region, how many additional-member seats each party would get.
 But how would each party decide how to fill those seats?
 This is done using a list of names, one for each region, that the party has to publish in advance of each general election.
 To use two examples, if a party is awarded three seats in a region, it fills those seats using the first three names on its list for that region; if a party is awarded ten seats in a region, it fills those seats using the first ten names on its list for that region.

 This is how the YCP would apply the additional-member system to UK general elections.
 The new system would maintain the constituency link at the same time as ensuring that total final seat allocations would be consistent with what the UK voters would want.

 The following flowchart shows the paths that the YCP could take.